Everything You Need to Know Before Buying a Granite Composite Sink

-A composite granite sink is an engineered product manufactured using a mix of granite stone dust and acrylic resins molded into sink form.
-Composite sinks composed of quartz dust and acrylic resins are close cousins and the labels "composite stone" and "granite sink" are sometimes used interchangeably to describe either material.
-You'll find both pros and cons for including a composite granite sink in your kitchen.
-Read our buying guide, below, to see if a composite granite sink is right for your kitchen remodel.
+A composite granite sink makes a beautifully durable addition to your kitchen.
+This engineered material is manufactured using a mix of granite stone dust and acrylic resins molded into sink form.
+Composite sinks composed of quartz dust and acrylic resins are close cousins, and the labels "composite stone" and "granite sink" are sometimes used interchangeably to describe either material.
+Including a composite granite sink in your kitchen has several advantages, as well as some drawbacks.
+Read our buying guide below to see if a composite granite sink is right for your kitchen remodel.

-Composite sinks do require a certain amount of upkeep to keep the protective coating intact.
+Unlike natural granite, a composite granite surface won't require sealing, but these sinks do require a certain amount of upkeep to keep the protective coating intact.
 To do so, apply a cleaner and sealer to the sink with a soft cloth.
-Scrub clean and wipe dry before finishing the restoring job with a polishing agent.
+Scrub clean and wipe dry before finishing the restoring job with a polishing agent ($7, The Home Depot).

 You should only need to do this restoring process when you start to notice your composite sink looking hazy, according to Supreme Surface Cleaners.
 The hazy look means the protective surface is wearing away and the minerals from the water are causing buildup.